Kniphopfias (aka: Red Hot Poker or Torch Lily) are one of my very favorite flowers to add vertical interest to the garden.

 One of my favorites in my own garden is ‘Mango Popsicle’ which is a tiny little treasure, topping out at just 18 inches.
 And as you can see, bees love them almost as much as hummingbirds do.

 Or, maybe it’s because people think they’re too tender, have a super short bloom time, or bloom only in the fall?
 But that’s not the case at all.

-Most typically bloom over the course of several weeks, and varieties such as k.
-‘Bees Sunset’, are hardy down to Zone 5 and even have repeat bloom times.
+Most typically bloom over the course of several weeks.
+And varieties such as ‘Bees Sunset’, are hardy down to Zone 5, and even have repeat bloom times.

-And while the literature might say they prefer rich soil, I see them blooming best when totally neglected, like these I found clearly thriving along the roadside in Sonoma.
+And while some literature might say they prefer rich soil, I see them blooming best when totally neglected, like these I found along the roadside in Sonoma.

 What are your favorites?
 I’d love to know about them!